 Ravi Kanbur researches and teaches in development economics, public economics and economic theory.
 He is well known for his role in policy analysis and engagement in international development.
-He is President-Elect of the Human Development and Capabilities Association, Past-President of the Society for the Study of Economic Inequality, Co-Chair of the Scientific Council of the International Panel on Social Progress, member of the High Level Advisory Council of the Climate Justice Dialogue, and a member of the OECD High Level Expert Group on the Measurement of Economic Performance, and a member of the Core Group of the Commission on Global Poverty.
+He is President-Elect of the Human Development and Capabilities Association, Past-President of the Society for the Study of Economic Inequality, Co-Chair of the Scientific Council of the International Panel on Social Progress, member of the High Level Advisory Council of the Climate Justice Dialogue, member of the OECD High Level Expert Group on the Measurement of Economic Performance, and a member of the Core Group of the Commission on Global Poverty.
 He is also ranked in the top 0.5% of academic economists in the world.
 His bio and full vitae are available on this website.

 Northeast Environmental Economics, Yale University, May 2015

 OECD/Gulbenkian Foundation Workshop on Inequality of Opportunity, Paris, January 14, 2015

 Debate: Be it resolved that the economics of growth is a more urgent priority than the politics of equity, Economic Research Forum, Cairo, December 10, 2014.

 One Hundredth Anniversary of Official Statistics in Egypt, Cairo, December 8, 2014.

 Fiscal Affairs: Past and Future, International Monetary Fund, December 5, 2014.